TBARTA: Regional Transportation Master Plan

+Disbanding

+TBARTA was disbanded on December 31, 2023, after the governing board voted to do so unanimously.
+The reasons for the disbanding of the agency was due to a lack of state funding.
+According to Florida State Representative Jeff Holcomb, in a email to the Tampa Bay Times the representative said the agency had “unrealistic transportation options, like unmanned multi-passenger helicopters.”
+And that the agency “tried to gain access to CSX rail lines, which never materialized and we heard Hillsborough and the city of Tampa refuse to work with the authority.”
+The Florida House and Senate had bills to dismantle the agency at the time of the disbanding.
+The counties that contributed funds to the agency were reimbursed with the funds left in the TBARTA account which was estimated to be around $200,000.

 Transit

-As of 2007, TBARTA does not operate any transit system, but the agency is discussing developing various modes of premium transit service, including express bus, bus rapid transit, light rail, and commuter rail.
+As of 2023, TBARTA does not operate any transit system, but the agency was discussing developing various modes of premium transit service, including express bus, bus rapid transit, light rail, and commuter rail.

-In 2017, The Florida Legislature renamed the organization to The Tampa Bay Area Regional TRANSIT Authority.
+In 2017, The Florida Legislature renamed the organization to The Tampa Bay Area Regional Transit Authority.

 In November 2018, TBARTA's board approved the Regional Transit Feasibility Plan, with a focus on establishing a 41-mile, bus-rapid transit option connecting Wesley Chapel to St. Petersburg via Interstate 275.
 The project is designed to serve as a catalyst for other transit options designed to reduce congestion on roads.